 Brisbane Aikido Republic was launched as an information source with opinion in mid 2009 gathering material from many different sources.
 In 2010 it established an aikido dojo in Mt.
-Gravatt with the permission of Aikido Yuishinkai.
+Gravatt.
 Here is our gallery of Rogues

 Daniel James, somewhat well known in Brisbane circles (you get that if you hang around enough dojos long enough) he has practiced widely established the Brisbane Aikido Republic and continues to look for new ways to understand Aikido

 Alison Lane, recently returned from an extended period in New Zealand and leaving behind a very successful dojo, joined us as a regular instructor in 2011

 Eric Ohlsen, right with us at opening night.
 Eric fills in when our regulars can't make it to the dojo.
 Eric inherited aikido from his son and has really made it his own these days.

 Michael Williams is the patron of our association, for his long standing support of many of our members and sage wisdom as well as developing much of aikido in Australia

 All instructors and contributors follow Aikido through Maruyama Sensei, a principal student of the founder of Aikido and have a continued commitment to learning.

 Here is a brief lineage and experiences shared by dojo.

 Technical Advisor Aikido Yuishinkai